Hamilton Masakadza: International career

 As of November 2015, Masakadza is Zimbabwe's sixth-highest Test run-scorer and fifth-highest ODI run-scorer.
 He is also the country's leading Twenty20 International run-scorer, becoming the first Zimbabwean to reach 1,000 runs in this format on 29 September 2015.

 In Zimbabwe's tour of Bangladesh in January 2016, Masakadza set a world record for the most runs scored in a T20I bilateral series, with a total of 222 across four games.

 Following India's tour to Zimbabwe in June 2016, Masakadza became the first Zimbabwean cricketer to play in 50 Twenty20 International matches.

+Post retirement

+In August 2019, Zimbabwe Cricket initiated a new role called director of cricket with the intention of restructuring its management, and Hamilton Masakadza was appointed as the first director of cricket at Zimbabwe Cricket.
+In October 2019, Hamilton assumed his duties as Zimbabwe Cricket's director of cricket.
+He was given the task of defining policy, strategy, and programs of best practice by all of Zimbabwe's teams during his tenure.

+In March 2024, after serving as Zimbabwe Cricket's director of cricket for five years, he resigned from the position as a result of Zimbabwe's failure to qualify for the 2024 ICC Men's T20 World Cup.